Zapier integration

 bug. - Log resolved conversations to a Google Sheet for reporting.

-- Send a follow-up email via SendGrid three days after resolution.
+- Send a follow-up email through SendGrid a few days after resolution.

-- Name your Zaps clearly (e.g., "New Bug Conversation → Trello Card") so teammates can understand each automation at a glance.
+- Name your Zaps clearly (something like "New bug conversation to Trello card") so teammates can read each automation at a glance.

-- Use Zapier filters to narrow triggers — for example, only fire when a conversation carries a specific label or is assigned to a certain team.
+- Add Zapier filters to narrow a trigger, for example only firing when a conversation carries a specific label or is assigned to a certain team.

-- Test every Zap with sample data before turning it on to avoid duplicate records or misfired messages.
+- Test every Zap with sample data before turning it on, so you don't create duplicate records or send misfired messages.

 Troubleshooting

-- Trigger not firing: Check that the Zap is turned on and that the event matches your trigger conditions.
-Review Zapier's Task History for error details.
+- Trigger not firing.
+Check that the Zap is turned on and that the event matches your trigger conditions.
+Zapier's Task History shows the error details.